RY4N-L/DAT5501-AdditionalProjects/README.md

 - Demonstrates event-driven programming and widget layout management with Tkinter’s grid system.

 - Used Copilot to generate code for an **interactive hex pathfinding visualiser** with pygame.
-- Inspired by a pathfinding visualisation tool I originally created in **Unity with C#** with over 200 pages of documentation.
+- Inspired by a pathfinding visualisation tool I originally created in **Unity using C#**, with over 200 pages of documentation.
 - Python implementation was fully **AI-generated** and adapted for this project based on my C# implementation.
 - Implements A* search, Dijkstra’s algorithm, and Depth‑First Search (DFS).
 - Provides real-time visualization of algorithm progress on a hexagonal grid.